The US-Mexico-Canada Agreement: Putting Profits Before Patients

 Will the Amendment to the TRIPS Agreement Enhance Access to Medicines?

 An amendment to the TRIPS Agreement by incorporation of the text of the decision of the WTO General Council on 30 August 2003 (as article 31bis) has been made in response to the problem identified in paragraph 6 of the Doha Declaration on the TRIPS Agreement and Public Health.
 This paragraph sought a solution to situations where patented pharmaceuticals which are not available in a country with no or insufficient manufacturing capacity can be supplied by a foreign provider.
 As originally adopted, the TRIPS Agreement did not allow the grant of compulsory licenses for exports only, thereby preventing generic manufacturers from exporting the required products to countries unable to produce them.
 While the new article 31bis is a step forward as it reflects public health concerns, it would be necessary to streamline the procedures to effectively ensure broader access to pharmaceutical products at low cost and in a timely manner.

-South Centre Quarterly Report, 1 July to 30 September 2018
+South Centre Quarterly Report, 1 October to 31 December 2018

-This report summarizes the programmatic activities of the South Centre during the period 1 July to 30 September 2018.
-It is intended to provide information, organized by Program and themes, about recent developments in the areas covered by the South Centre’s Work Program and publications and meetings organized or co-organized by the Centre to examine particular issues or to provide analytical support for international negotiations taking place in various fora.
+This report summarizes the programmatic activities of the South Centre during the period 1st October to 31 December 2018.
+It is intended to provide information, organized by Program and themes, about recent developments in the areas covered by the South Centre’s Work Program and publications made and meetings organized or co-organized by the Centre to examine particular issues or to provide analytical support for international negotiations taking place in various fora.
 It also informs about external conferences and other meetings where the Centre has participated.